scp756-221/course-site/docs/a4/page.md

 **Whenever there is no way into your cluster, you will have a `<pending>` as your EXTERNAL-IP.**  Check that Istio is running, using the `kubectl get svc --all-namespaces` command described above.

-## 3. Deploying your Services
+## 3. Deploying your Application

-There are several steps required to deploy and run these three services under Kubernetes.
+There are several steps required to deploy and run these our music application in Kubernetes.

 ### 3.1 Building your images

 As in Assignment 3, you will need to build the containers and push them to the container registry.
-This time, you will be building three services (S2, the music service you have used so far, along with S1 and DB).
+This time, you will build three services (S2, the music service you have used so far, along with S1 and DB).

 Build your images with (`cri` short for container registry images):